Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2020-10-18-format-certificate-from-aws-sercet-manager.md

 }
 ```

-In this post, I am going to discuss about different approach to solve this problem.
+In this post, I am going to discuss different approach to solve this problem.

 ## Using Base64 encoding